-Alice Springs is the informal capital of the Red Centre with the population of 26000 people and it is the second populated town in Northern Territory.
-Also, Alice Springs location is so far from biggest Australian cities that make this place really unique.
+Alice Springs is often considered the unofficial capital of the Red Centre, with a population of approximately 26,000 people, making it the second most populous town in the Northern Territory.
+Its remote location far from major Australian cities gives it a unique atmosphere.

 Alice Springs Reptile Centre

-Winter in the Red Centre is really not our cup of tea (cold winds every day), but it’s a perfect time to explore the surroundings.
-We started in the morning at Alice Springs Reptile Centre.
+Winter in the Red Centre is not our our cup of tea due to the cold winds, but it provides a great opportunity to explore the surroundings.
+We started our day by visiting the Alice Alice Springs Reptile Centre.

 Alice Springs Desert Park

-We planned for a day trip to the picturesque and less visited East MacDonnell mountain range.
-We went there in the middle of winter, so it was empty and in my opinion, magical.
-These very old mountains with a beautiful brick tint made a huge impression on us.
+We planned a day trip to the picturesque and less visited East MacDonnell mountain range.
+We went there in the middle of winter, so it was empty and, in my opinion, magical.
+These ancient mountains with beautiful brick tints made a huge impression on us.

 Emily Gap – Aboriginal Paintings

 Emily Gap is a significant site for the Arrernte people and is located in the East MacDonnell Ranges near Alice Springs.
 The Gap is a narrow opening between two tall cliffs, and it is said to be the home of a powerful ancestral being known as Yeperenye or the Caterpillar.
 According to Arrernte Dreamtime stories, Yeperenye traveled through the land, creating the hills and valleys as it went.